ACastMtz/Abschlussprojekt-CP2/README.md

 # Abschlussprojekt-CP2

 Repository for the CP2 project:

 Implementation of a multilayer feedforward neural network with stochastic gradient descent and backpropagation.
+This project uses the MNIST dataset (available at http://yann.lecun.com/exdb/mnist/) to perform digit recognition with matlab.

 Contributors: